Deltares-research/liwo-static/README.md

 ## Deploy using docker
 If you want to deploy the docker version, you can use the Dockerfile in the main directory.
 It will build the website and add it to a container with an nginx webserver.
 Make sure you check the nginx.conf settings for details about the security settings.

+## Configuration
+The configuration that can be changed after build time is stored in webconfig.json.
+This contains the links to the backend servers.
+It also allows to enable/disable the cookie banner.

 ## Sig review
 Create a release with `npm run release` and then run `./sig-deploy.sh` to download the latest zip file to the format liwo-static-yyyymmdd.zip.
 Upload that file to sig.